ldudi/ticTacToe_rn/README.md

 This app is developed with Swift 4 and Xcode 10.

-All copyrights reserved © Copyright 2018
+All rights reserved © Copyright 2018